chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.1.30 = UPDATE Use Yoast Primary Category in more blocks plus CSS fixes.

 = 2.1.29 = UPDATE Use Yoast Primary Category if it exists.

 = 2.1.28 = UPDATE add posibility to add adverts to latest posts cards section.